Tennessee plans 1st COVID-19-era execution, more scheduled

 In Tennessee, secrecy laws prevent the public from determining just how the drugs for Smith’s execution were obtained.

-Meanwhile, South Carolina lawmakers have failed to pass a similar law to keep its drug suppliers confidential, despite the urging of corrections officials.
-Now the state has fallen back on the much older, and less often used execution method.
-The last U.S. firing squad execution was in 2010.

-South Carolina has cited its struggles to obtain lethal injection drugs in recent years, an issue in many states because pharmacies and manufacturers have refused to supply their medications for executions.

-Smith has argued he should also be executed by firing squad, reasoning that it is less painful than Tennessee’s two options, but his lawsuit was denied.
+Smith has argued he should be executed by firing squad — a method South Carolina has been preparing to use in a now-delayed execution, as that state struggles to find execution drugs.
+Smith reasoned that it is less painful than Tennessee’s two options, but his lawsuit was denied.

 His execution would be the first of five planned by Tennessee for 2022, resuming its quick, pre-pandemic pace of putting inmates to death.
 The five pending death warrants tie Tennessee with Texas for the most nationally this year, according to the Washington-based nonprofit Death Penalty Information Center.